THE BLOOD OF CHRIST PROTECTS THE BELIEVER (EXCERPT OF CHRIST IN YOU)

 The worshipers understood that they would sin again and again, and that atonement would be made for them the following year (Hebrews 10:1-3).
 This was true even of the high priest and his family.

-For the law having a shadow of good things to come, and not the very image of the things, can never with those sacrifices which they offered year by year continually make the comers thereunto perfect.
+For the law, having a shadow of the good things to come, and not the very image of the things, can never with these same sacrifices, which they offer continually year by year, make those who approach perfect.
 (Hebrews 10:1)

 There was authority in the blood of birds, goats, and bulls to appease the wrath of God and to forgive transgressions of the Law of Moses, provided the transgression was not premeditated and willful disobedience, a flaunting of God’s Word.
 The authority and power to remove the tendencies and repair the consequences of sin were not available through the blood of animals.

-For by one offering he hath perfected for ever them that are sanctified.
+For by one offering He has perfected forever those who are being sanctified.
 (Hebrews 10:14)

 When we accept the blood of the Lord Jesus as an atonement for our sins, a Divine work of terrible finality commences—terrible from the standpoint of those who would have us sin.
 There is utter, total, dreadful (as seen by the Lord’s enemies) authority and power in the blood of Jesus to make an atonement for sin.